 DIY Giant Chalkboard Tutorial!

-My kitchen is seriously lacking color.
+is seriously lacking color.
 It’s pretty much white and bland right now, and I really want to add a LOT of colors!

 This is my first attempt at spicing up the boring icy kitchen.
 A HUGE GIANT chalkboard!
 Yay!
 I love it!
 I haven’t perfected the fancy writing yet, but these things take time! 😉